azerion/phaser-input/README.md

 ### Current Limitations
  - Updates are slow when typing fast (type slower you!!)
- - Zoom modifies the pivot and scal eof the world, so it might interfere with some stuff
+ - Zoom modifies the pivot and scale of the world, so it might interfere with some stuff

 ## Properties
  - **x**: number (0 by default) The X-coordinate in the game